PHIL-101 Problems in Philosophy

 PHIL-245 19th and 20th Century Philosophy

-This course is a study of works by noted philosophers in the nineteenth and twentieth centuries that represent the dominant movements which arose in response to the critique of idealism and metaphysics, such as existentialism, phenomenology, psychoanalytic theory, analytic philosophy, and postmodern philosophy.
+This course is a study of works by noted philosophers in the nineteenth and twentieth centuries that represent the dominant movements that arose in response to the critique of idealism and metaphysics, such as existentialism, phenomenology, psychoanalytic theory, analytic philosophy, and postmodern philosophy.
+Prerequisite: PHIL-241 or PHIL-243 or instructor's permission.

 PHIL-255 The Republic & HBO's The Wire